Interesting Cyprus Facts

 A EUROPEAN COUNTRY

 The Republic of Cyprus has been part of the EUROPEAN UNION since 2004.
 Although divided, the whole country is still regarded as a European Union territory, but as the Turkish-controlled northern part is unrecognised, its membership remains suspended.
 Cyprus currently enjoys all of the current European initiatives and has become a valued European partner since it joined the bloc.
 European Union citizens have the right to live and work in the Republic of Cyprus, and travelling to the island is generally straightforward.
-Visitors from the EU, USA, Canada, Australia and the UK do not need a visa to visit, but a registration certificate is required to legally stay continuously for more than 90 days.
+Visitors from the European Union, the United States of Ameriica, Canada, Australia and the United Kingdom do not need a visa to visit, but a registration certificate is required to legally stay continuously for more than 90 days.

 Although Cyprus has a diversified economy, its two main industries include financial services and tourism.
 These form the two major employment sectors across the island, and both of these remain as key economic drivers.